From Prediction to Perfection: Introducing Refinement to Autoregressive Image Generation¶

 | +TensorAR | 820M (+2.0%) | 2.35 | 273.4 | 0.84 | 0.53 |

-For reference: MAGVIT-v2 FID=1.78, MaskBit FID=1.52, VAR-2.0B FID=1.73 (all masked AR or specialized architectures).
-TensorAR-XXL achieves FID=2.03, the best among causal AR models and approaching the level of masked AR.
+SOTA comparison: MAGVIT-v2 FID=1.78, MaskBit FID=1.52, VAR-2.0B FID=1.73 (all are masked AR or specialized architectures).
+TensorAR-XXL reaches FID=2.03, the best performance among causal AR models, approaching masked AR levels.

-| Configuration | FID↓ | IS↑ | Precision↑ | Recall↑ |
+| Config | FID↓ | IS↑ | Precision↑ | Recall↑ |

 |---|---|---|---|---|

-| Baseline (no refinement) | 5.46 | 193.6 | 0.83 | 0.45 |
+| Baseline (No refinement) | 5.46 | 193.6 | 0.83 | 0.45 |

 | Noise Schedule | ||||